THXatGIT/Whatsapp-Recap/README.md

 -Top 5 longest messages, a short snippet of it, length of message, who sent it, at what time and date,

--Word cloud of top 100 used words and a bar graph of to ten used words with length.
+-Word cloud of top 100 used words and a bar graph of top ten used words.

+# ** $${\color{yellow}NEW}$$ **
+- The recap is now even more oragnised with more features

+- Added better filters

+- Tapping the overall recap button now resets the settings without the need to press the save settings

+- Added Year count graph

+- Add Day count graph

+- Added Top longest words and Lexicon Count*

+- Added Bar Chart for top 10 most used emojis

+- Sentiment Analysis Function

+- Summarisation function**

+** Summarisation is a different button and is not included in summary image.

 # **Filters:**